 How today’s McAlonan’s / McAlonen’s / McLonan’s living in N. Ireland, USA, England, Scotland, Canada, Australia and New Zealand are related to the Macaloney / McAloney and other Ulster-Irish and Highland-Scottish kindred's will be researched.
 Please see the Ulster Maelanfaid tab for much more detail.

-Viking Maelanfaid: Within the Clan Maelanfaid and Clan Cameron there are some descendants who carry Viking y-DNA.
-Thus, they are descended from those Norwegian vikings who settled as far wide as Normandy, France (whence the Normans who conquered England in 1066 AD), Orkney / Shetland, the Hebrides of Scotland, Galloway (Scotland), Isle of Man, Ireland (where they founded Dublin, Limerick, Waterford and Wexford), Iceland, Greenland, and even were the first European's to discover North America over 400 years before Christopher Columbus.
-At first glance their y-DNA showing up among the Clan Maelanfaid is unexpected given the deep Gaelic roots of Clan Maelanfaid and therefore Clan Cameron.
-However, many other prominent Gaelic West coast (Hebrides & Galloway) and Northern Scottish clans including MacDougal, MacDonald, MacRuary, MacLeod, MacNeil, Nicolson, Morrison & Gunn carry Viking y-DNA and form a mixed Gaelic-Norse (Norwegian) culture known as the Gallgael's (Gaelic: Gal-Gaidheal, meaning "strange or foreign Gaels").
-The Viking y-DNA may have entered Clan Maelanfaid and adopted our ancient, proud name sometime between the 9th and 14th centuries in a number of ways.
-Non-paternal events such as adoption or extra-marital births are always a possibility but significant infusions of Viking y-DNA would also have come from MacSorley's adopting the Clan Maelanfaid (Macaloney) and Cameron name.
+Viking Maelanfaid: Within the Clan Maelanfaid and Clan Cameron there are some descendants who carry Viking Y-DNA.
+Thus, they are descended from those Norwegian Vikings who settled as far wide as Normandy, France (whence the Normans who conquered England in 1066 AD), Orkney / Shetland, the Hebrides of Scotland, Galloway (Scotland), Isle of Man, Ireland (where they founded Dublin, Limerick, Waterford and Wexford), Iceland, Greenland, and even were the first European's to discover North America over 400 years before Christopher Columbus.
+At first glance their Y-DNA showing up among the Clan Maelanfaid is unexpected given the deep Gaelic roots of Clan Maelanfaid and therefore Clan Cameron.
+However, many other prominent Gaelic west coast (Hebrides & Galloway) and Northern Scottish clans including MacDougal, MacDonald, MacRuary, MacLeod, MacNeil, Nicolson, Morrison & Gunn carry Viking Y-DNA and form a mixed Gaelic-Norse (Norwegian) culture known as the Gallgael's (Gaelic: Gal-Gaidheal, meaning "strange or foreign Gaels").
+The Viking Y-DNA may have entered Clan Maelanfaid and adopted our ancient, proud name sometime between the 9th and 14th centuries in a number of ways.
+Non-paternal events such as adoption or extra-marital births are always a possibility but significant infusions of Viking Y-DNA would also have come from MacSorley's adopting the Clan Maelanfaid (Macaloney) and Cameron name.
 Other sources may have come from strategic marriages which are known to have occurred between the Maelanfaid / Cameron's and neighbouring Gallgael clans including the MacDonald's of Keppoch and MacDonald's of Clanranald.
-When these marriages entailed the daughter of a local Chief marrying a Maelanfaid / Cameron man and moving to Lochaber, they would come with a retinue of their own clansmen who would also relocate to Lochaber.
+When these marriages entailed the daughter of a local Chief marrying a Maelanfaid / Cameron man and moving to Lochaber, they would come with a retinue of their own clansmen who would also relocate to Maelanfaid territory.
 After some time and further intermarriage, these incomers would sometimes adopt the name of their newly adopted clan.
-The fact that several of our member s with the surname Macaloney carry Viking y-DNA suggests they adopted the Macaloney name prior to the transition from Clan Maelanfaid to Clan Cameron, late in the 15th century.
-These alternative origins, and the timing of the introduction of Viking y-DNA to our clan, will be elucidated with your help by taking the Family Tree DNA test listed under this Clan Maelanfaid program.
+The fact that several of our members with the surname Macaloney carry Viking Y-DNA suggests they adopted the Macaloney name prior to the transition from Clan Maelanfaid to Clan Cameron, late in the 15th century.
+These alternative origins, and the timing of the introduction of Viking Y-DNA to our clan, will be elucidated with your help by taking the Family Tree DNA test listed under this Clan Maelanfaid program.

 Ancient Irish Roots going back to 6th century Saints and Kings: As we know from the story of Dal Riata (the trans-Irish sea kingdom encompassing modern Co.
 Antrim, Ireland and Argyll in Scotland, the origins of many western Scottish clans, Highland Christianity and Gaelic language all originate in Ireland.
 Indeed Ireland was originally called Scotia Major and Scotland was called Scotia Minor.
-Within this context, there is some historical basis for making a connection between the Scottish Clann Maelanfaid and the Irish Leinster Maelanfaid kindred.
 Whether the Irish Maelanfaid and the Clann Maelanfaid of Lochaber, Scotland were ancient kindred that evolved from a common cultural, co-extensive Gàidhealtachd or are actually independent of each other, will be elucidated with your help by taking the FamilyTree DNA test listed under this Clan Maelanfaid program.
 Please see the Irish Maelanfaid tab for much more detail.

 Annals of Ulster.
 Otherwise Annals of Senat; A Chronical of Irish Affairs from A.D.
 431 to A.D.
 1540 Edited with a Translation and Notes.
 1887.
 William M. Hennessey.
 Volume I. Pub: Royal Irish Academy.